Dozens of nationalities among Spain attack victims

 Wounded

 France appears to have the most injured in the attack.
-Foreign Minister Jean-Yves Le Drian said 28 French nationals had been injured, with eight of them in a serious condition.
+Foreign Minister Jean-Yves Le Drian said 28 French nationals had been injured, with 8 of them in a serious condition.

 Foreign ministry spokesman Martin Schaefer said 13 Germans were injured in the Barcelona attack, some of them "fighting for their lives".